SBS Senior Celebration FAQs

 • Are seniors required to attend a practice pre-ceremony?

 No. Each major will have a group of embedded student leaders, who will have received instructions before the ceremony.
-Plus, you will have faculty and staff marshals walking in with you to help you understand where to go.
+Plus, you will have faculty marshalls walking in with you to help you understand where to go.
 You will march in and fill up seats from front to back.
-The key to all of this is simply to find your line-up area, by major, in the tent behind the Mullins Center.
-Look for the sign indicating your major.
-Then go to the registration table for your major and fill out the card for the name reader (IMPORTANT to do this BEFORE marching).
-This card asks for mailing information as well.
-Be sure to complete that information because the photographers will send you proofs of the pictures they take when you receive your medal. , Be alert to from your leaders and the event organizers.
+The key to all of this is simply find your line-up area, marked with a sign, and to be alert to instructions.

 • When does the SBS Senior Celebration begin?

-The SBS processional begins promptly at 1:00 p.m. in the Mullins Center, but seniors should plan to line up in the tent behind the Mullins Center, by department/program at 12:00 noon.
+The SBS processional begins promptly at 12:30 p.m. in the Mullins Center, but seniors should plan to line up in the tent behind the Mullins Center, by department/program at11:30.
 Families are asked to take their seats in the arena at this time.
 Bear in mind that the School of Management will be conducting their senior ceremony prior to the SBS festivities.
 That ceremony is scheduled to wrap up by 10:30 am, but please allow ample time (some have said up to an hour) for that group to exit the building before the SBS group begins its entry.

 • How many guests will each student be allowed to bring?
 Do attendees need tickets?